With the title Travel And Sleep In Safety And Comfort, I'm clearly not talking about today's airline experience.

 Our most interesting service was in the streamliner era and involved two trains operated by the Louisville & Nashville Railroad, which controlled the railroad business in Nashville.

-The train from St. Louis to Atlanta was called The Georgian.
+The train from Chicago to Atlanta was called The Georgian.
 The train from Cincinnati to New Orleans was The Hummingbird.

 The southbound Georgian would depart Chicago in the evening with sleeping cars bound for Atlanta and for New Orleans.
 The Hummingbird would depart Cincinnati, also in the evening and also with sleeping cars for Atlanta and for New Orleans.
 The two trains arrived in Nashville at about the same time.
 In Nashville, the sleeping cars would be switched so that all of the New Orleans-bound cars were in The Hummingbird, and all of the Atlanta-bound cars were in The Georgian.

 The L&N effectively provided sleeping cars on four routes but required only two trains to do so.
 And this description is a vast oversimplification because the cars in The Hummingbird as it came south from Cincinnati had originated in places like Detroit, Toledo, Cleveland and Columbus, Ohio, and were bound beyond Atlanta for Jacksonville, Tampa and Miami.